ricksilva/mysql_cc/README.md

 Afterword

 ## Here you will find one SQL script for each chapter called chapter_X.sql (where X is the chapter number).
-The script contains:
+The scripts contains:
 * Any set up commands that need to be run before the examples and exercises.
 * The example SQL statements used in each chapter of the book.
 * Answers to the "Try It Yourself" exercises in each chapter of the book.

 Copy and paste the commands you are interested in from the script and run them against your own database using your favorite MySQL graphical tool (like MySQL Workbench).
+Or, alternatively, download all the scripts as one zip file to your computer.

 **Happy MySQLing!**

 Rick Silva
 Email: rick@rick-silva.com
 Twitter: @rick_silva